qir-alliance/qir-spec/specification/under_development/profiles/Base_Profile.md

 entry in the produced output.
 For the [output schema](../output_schemas/), that identifier matches the one listed in the corresponding specification.
-The identifier for the labeling schema, on the other hand, is defined by the value of the `"output_labels"` attribute attached to the entry point.
+The identifier for the labeling schema, on the other hand, is defined by the value of the `"output_labeling_schema"` attribute attached to the entry point.

 ## Module Flags Metadata